 They are not the same.

 In most situations if you stick with one distribution you should use that and not mix packages from other distributions.
 Many common breakages arise due to people running a distribution and trying to install Debian packages from other distributions.
-The fact that they use the same formatting and name (.deb) does not make them inmediately compatible.
+The fact that they use the same formatting and name (.deb), does not make them immediately compatible.

-For example, Knoppix is a Linux distribution designed to be booted as a live CD where as Debian is designed to be installed on hard-disk.
-Knoppix is great if you want to know whether a particular hardware works, or if you want to experience how a linux system 'feels' etc., Knoppix is good for demonstration purposes while Debian is designed to run 24/7.
+For example, Knoppix is a Linux distribution designed to be booted as a live CD whereas Debian is designed to be installed on the hard-disk.
+Knoppix is great if you want to know whether a particular piece of hardware works, or if you want to experience how a GNU/Linux system 'feels' etc., Knoppix is good for demonstration purposes while Debian is designed to run 24/7.
 Moreover the number of packages available, the number of architectures supported by Debian are far more than that of Knoppix.

 If you want Debian, it is best to install Debian from the get-go.
 Although it is possible to install Debian through other distributions, such as Knoppix, the procedure calls for expertise.
 If you are reading this FAQ, I would assume that you are new to both Debian and Knoppix.
 In that case, save yourself a lot of trouble later and install Debian right at the beginning.

-You are advised not to use the Debian forums (either mailing lists or IRC) for help as people might advice you thinking that you are running a Debian system and the "fixes" they provide might not be suited to what you are running.
-They might even worsen the problem you are facing.
+You are advised not to use the Debian forums (either mailing lists or IRC) for help as people there may base their suggestions on the assumption that you are running a Debian system.
+These "fixes" might not be suited to what you are running, and might even make your problem worse.